CCA-Public/diskimageprocessor/README.md

 * Text output from "disktype"
 * Brunnhilde reports (including logs and reports from clamAV and bulk_extractor)

+Because "Analysis" mode runs bulk_extractor against each disk, this process can take a while.

 ### Processing

 Underlying script: `diskimageprocessor.py`